morpho-org/metamorpho/README.md

   NB: Anyone can transfer rewards from the vault to the rewards distributor unless it is unset.
   Thus, this step might be already performed by some third-party.
-  Note: the amount of rewards transferred is calculated based on the balance in the reward asset of the vault.
+  Note: the amount of rewards transferred corresponds to the vault's balance of reward asset.
-  In case the reward asset is the vault’s asset, the vault’s idle liquidity is automatically subtracted to prevent stealing idle liquidity.

 - Compute the new root for the vault’s rewards distributor, submit it, wait for the timelock (if any), accept the root, and let vault depositors claim their rewards according to the vault manager’s rewards re-distribution strategy.